koopmann/bcl-convert-service/README.md

 - Check the logs in the `LOG_PATH` directory for any errors or issues.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE License.
 See the `LICENSE` file for more details.